Collection: Clogs on CD

 “The music handily eludes classification, but fans of Sigur Ros, the Rachel’s, and other post-rock ensembles who know how to listen in respectful silence to a live performance will have no trouble appreciating the softly evocative compositions.”
 (The New Yorker)

-If you'd like a complete Clogs discography you should also check out the digital-only EPs Veil Waltz and Last Song, each of which offer a reflective look at the ephemera, the tidbits of ideas that somehow manifest themselves after being tucked away for a time.
+If you'd like a complete Clogs recorded history you should also check out the digital-only EPs Veil Waltz, Last Song and The Sundown Song.
+These EPs are only available at Bandcamp or other digital stores.
+Each of them offer a reflective look at the ephemera, the tidbits of ideas that somehow manifest themselves after being tucked away for a time.
 They contain is loops, instrumental grooves, contrapuntal play, cinematic scenes, and hints of songs.
 They speak of curious circumstances and reminisces on fickle moments.